It is said that any organisations greatest asset is its people. This is certainly the case at the Yorkshire Dales National Park Authority.

 We have 25 Members – in many ways like a company’s board of directors.
-We employ approximately 150 full and part-time staff.
+We have around 170 staff in total, equivalent to approximately 135 full time staff.
 We are also very fortunate to benefit from the work of around 250 Dales Volunteers.

 In this section you can find out who all of these people are, what we do, and how we are organised.